pdexheimer/cmdline_utils/README.md

 * **header** - Extract column headers from a file and display them with their column numbers and (optionally) example values
 * **hgrep** - Grep with headers.
 Invokes the standard grep utility, but first displays the first line of the file.
 * **number** - Prepends a line number to every line of input.
 The only utility with no options or help message.
+* **ocut** - Ordered cut.
+The cut utility always outputs selected files in order - ie, specifying `cut -f 3,2,1` will output the first three columns of the input, in the same order as the input.
+The ocut utility mimics cut, but uses the order specified by the user.
 * **transpose** - Transposes a text file matrix.

 ## Examples